-And when you do that friends, your envy will be recycled and your identity, your spiritual gifts will emerge and you will have a heart of peace that gives you vitality.
+And when you do that friends, the Holy Spirit will recycle your envy will be recycled and your identity, your spiritual gifts will emerge and you will have a heart of peace that gives you vitality.

-And you begin to see how that vitality, that passion - which comes from how God has uniquely designed you - is matched to perfectly meet some great hunger in this world!
+And you begin to see how that vitality, that passion - which comes from how God has uniquely designed you - is matched to perfectly meet that which is needed to build Christian community and gives the world a glimpse of God's Kingdom.